IntelLabs/ParallelAccelerator.jl/README.md

    for functions like `mean` is not a huge effort, and we are still in the process of expanding the coverage of supported APIs.

-2. ParallelAccelerator relies heavily on full type information being avaiable in Julia's typed AST in order to work properly.
+2. ParallelAccelerator relies heavily on full type information being available in Julia's typed AST in order to work properly.
 Although we do not require user functions to be explicitly typed, it is in general a good practice to ensure the function that is being accelerated can pass Julia's type inference